dzc0d3r/pynotes/docs/getting_started/introduction-to-programming.en.md

 A programming language is a system of notation for writing computer programs, and like human languages it's defined through the use of syntactic and semantic rules, to determine structure and meaning respectively.

-Most programming languages are text-based formal languages, but they may also be graphical (visual programming language) like the famous Scratch.
+Most programming languages are text-based formal languages, but they may also be graphical (visual programming language) like the famous [Scratch](https://scratch.mit.edu/){:target="_blank"}.
 Thousands of different programming languages have been created, and new ones are created every year.